BlueGummi/alice/README.md

 # Overview

+ALICE, the Architecture Language Interpreter and CPU Emulator.

 This program is a **16 bit CPU emulator**, capable of **assembling assembly** files written for it and **running the binaries**, or **assembling and running** the assembly without emitting a binary.

 # Installation